Against my better judgement, I watched “When in Rome“. And how, do I regret it.

-1. The acting is so forced and pretentious and fake and unoriginal.
-It’s like the writer of this movie completely gave up and just rinse and recycled every ROM-COM there is.
+- The acting is so forced and pretentious and fake and unoriginal.
+It’s like the writer of this movie completely gave up and just recycled every romance-comedy there is.
 No one in this movie seemed approachable to me at all.
-I’m not a fish, but I relate more to Nemo in Finding Nemo.

 I think that it’s enough to watch the trailer itself than enduring 1 hr 30 mins of this.

-2. Love fountain?
+- Love fountain?
 There is no existence of a love fountain as far as I know.
 The closest to fit this legend would be the Trevi fountain but it looks nothing like this.
-Plus it’s mainly for wishing for returning to Rome.

-3. Insofar, after attending a couple of weddings here, I’ve never heard of a tradition of breaking a vase to show how many years your matrimony will be.
-Sounds like an interesting idea though.
-Isn’t it more a Jewish tradition though?
+- Insofar, after attending a couple of weddings here, I’ve never heard of a tradition of breaking a vase to show how many years your matrimony will be.

-4. What really bothers me the most about this movie is that amost every Italian in this movie are not Italian and instead playing the stereotypical role and all these made up traditions.
-Which is forgivable if it’s humorous (like Russell Peters) but the movie wasn’t even funny.
+- What really bothered me the most about this movie is that almost every Italian in this movie are not Italian and instead playing the stereotypical role and all these made up traditions.
+Which is forgiveable if it’s humorous (like Russell Peters) but the movie wasn’t even funny.

 Like the overly friendly taxi driver in the beginning of the movie.
-His accent doesn’t even sound right … not to mention his mannerisms.
-The wolf plushie with the Roma jersey is a nice touch though (which probably means it’s not his)
+His accent doesn’t sound convincing to me … not to mention his mannerisms.
+The wolf plushie with the Roma jersey is a nice touch though.

-The ONLY Italian that I could detect are the carabinieri on horses … all the other so called Italians are those stereotypical ones.
+The ONLY Italian that I could detect are the carabinieri on horses.
 So yay for the token Italians!

 In conclusion : It’s cute.
 The only saving grace of this movie is how the mains were eye candy enough for me to stay concentrated.
 Watch with caution when you want a mindless fluff romance and avoid it like the plague if you are an Italophile.